TwoBitMachines/FlareEngineDocs/source/playerAbilities/dash.rst

    * - Property
      -

+   * - Dash Direction
+     - Enabling Horizontal Axis initiates a dash along the x-axis using left and right buttons, with the option of assigning only one button.
+With Multi Directional enabled, the player can dash in any of eight directions using assigned buttons.

+   * - Button Taps
+     - If Single Tap is enabled, pressing the button once will initiate a dash.
+If Double Tap is enabled, pressing the button twice within the specified time frame is required to initiate a dash.

    * - Buttons
      - The buttons that need to be tapped in order to trigger a dash.

    * - Extra Button
      - If pressed, this will immediately initiate a dash, bypassing the button tap settings.

-   * - Dash Direction
-     - If Horizontal Axis is enabled, the dash will occur along the x axis.
-In this state, only the left and right buttons are used.
-It is also possible to use only one button and leave the other empty.
-If Multi Directional is enabled, all the buttons that are set will be utilized to move the player in one of eight directions along the x and y axis.

-   * - Button Taps
-     - If Single Tap is enabled, pressing the button only once will trigger a dash.
-If Double Tap is enabled, pressing the button twice is required to trigger a dash.

-   * - Tap Threshold
-     - If Double Tap is enabled, the threshold is the time interval in which the double tap must occur for the dash to trigger successfully.

-   * - On Dash
+   * - On Dashing
-     - The Unity Event invoked when the player is dashing.
-You can call a world effect from this event.
-The name of the effect and the rate at which the event executes are required.
+     - The Unity Event invoked when the player is dashing, and can be used to call a world effect.
+       You will need to specify the name of the effect and the frequency at which the event should execute.

    * - On Start
      - The Unity Event invoked when the player starts dashing.
 You can call a world effect from this event.